Approved Projects

 Framework for Evaluating Strategic Investments in Scholarly Communication

 A plethora of opportunities exist for libraries to invest in scholarly communication and scholcomm-adjacent initiatives, beyond the traditional acquisition of content and technology.
 Opportunities include supporting efforts to make cultural heritage materials open access, investing in open infrastructure, becoming institutional members of organizations that work in these spaces, entering into transformative agreements with publishers, and more.
 However, the UConn Library lacks a framework for evaluating and deciding on opportunities for us to contribute to scholcomm organizations and initiatives.
 The evaluative framework, in the form of a short guiding document, will be posted on Confluence for the use of library staff who are making such evaluations and recommendations.
-Elements of the evaluative framework may be incorporated into the Library's Collection Development Policy
+Elements of the evaluative framework may be incorporated into the Library's Collection Development Policy.

 Year Approved: 2022